 “Hamlet” is not only a study into the darker recesses of tragic human characters but also within the whole idea of social tragedy being presented as a stupid play.

-For instance, the nunnery scene where Ophelia is being projected as false Mary brings the whole sense of Renaissance sense of false implications as does several other instances within the play that call for the whole annunciation of iconography.
+For instance, the nunnery scene where Ophelia is being projected as false Mary brings the whole sense of Renaissance sense of false implications, as do several other instances within the play that calls for the whole annunciation of iconography.

-“Hamlet” is also a study of impossible demands and almost near miracles being studied through the waves of the society as seen through the naivety of Hamlet’s character itself.
-There are demands on the consolidation of Ophelia and Gertrude, the maid and Hamlet’s mother, and the whole dual nature of betrayal and usurpation.
+“Hamlet” is also a study of impossible demands and almost near miracles being studied through the waves of society, as seen through the naivety of Hamlet’s character.
+There are demands on the consolidation of Ophelia and Gertrude, the maid and Hamlet’s mother, and the dual nature of betrayal and usurpation.

-The story is that of a failed hero who has resigned to victim nature seeing the impossibility of the flaws that are presented through human nature, going beyond the points of rectification.
+The story is that of a failed hero who has resigned to victim nature, seeing the impossibility of the flaws presented through human nature, going beyond the points of rectification.

-The play is also a question of the whole theophilsophical approach to Christianity and the very idea of divine justice being meted out and showing whether traditional Christianity is just a painted picture and does not work for all in the total scheme of matters.
+The play is also a question of the whole philosophical approach to Christianity and the very idea of divine justice being meted out, showing whether traditional Christianity is just a painted picture and does not work for all in the whole scheme of matters.

-The interpretation of melancholy and death to be the companions of those questioning the dominant archetypes of society’s complex paradigms, have been made to be the assigned to be the fate of the one who stands out.
+The interpretation of melancholy and death to be the companions of those questioning the dominant archetypes of society’s complex paradigms have been assigned to be the fate of the one who stands out.